undefined

 The information that is available on the web page can be crawled using a web crawler.
 To get the data in a fast yet simple way, many people would choose to buy the data directly.

-It's rather easy and cheap to collect static data.
-But as we all know, data from most websites, especially e-commence and social media websites is continuously being updated.
+It’s rather easy and cheap to collect static data.
+But as we all know, data from most websites, especially e-commerce and social media websites is continuously being updated.
 Even historical data that was considered high quality will inevitably become somewhat outdated.

-Purchasing data directly from third-party, such as a professional web crawling service can be very costly, though data delivered is usually more reliable and updated.
+Purchasing data directly from a third-party, such as a professional web crawling service can be very costly, though data delivered is usually more reliable and updated.

 If your budget is limited, the best way for collecting data from websites is to build a web crawler on your own.
-You can always monitor the data from any websites and collect the latest data from these dynamic websites if needed.
+You can always monitor the data from any website and collect the latest data from these dynamic websites if needed.
 Though it may take time to learn how to build a web crawler for a newbie, it is well worth the time and effort that you spend on it.

 With Octoparse, it's easy to build your own crawler.